imroc/req/README.md

 }
 */

-// Customize dump settings with predefined convenience settings. client.EnableDumpAllWithoutBody(). // Only dump the header of request and response
+// Customize client level dump settings with predefined convenience settings. client.EnableDumpAllWithoutBody(). // Only dump the header of request and response
     EnableDumpAllAsync(). // Dump asynchronously to improve performance EnableDumpAllToFile("reqdump.log") // Dump to file without printing it out
 // Send request to see the content that have been dumpped client.R().Get(url)

-// Enable dump with fully customized settings opt := &req.DumpOptions{
+// Enable dump with fully customized settings at client level. opt := &req.DumpOptions{
             Output:         os.Stdout,
             RequestHeader:  true,